 What Color Temperature Is Best For Specific Areas/Applications?

-At one end of the spectrum is blue light at around ~5000K, and at the other end is red light at ~2700K.
+At one end of the spectrum is blue light at over 6000K, and at the other end is red light between 1000K – 3000K.

-Most LED light bulbs, like the ones used for a growing applications fall between 2700K and 6000K.
+Most LED light bulbs, like the ones used for growing applications, fall between 2700K and 6000K.

 5000 to 6000/7000K – Daylight to Cool Daylight

 5000K to 6000K: These are ideal for lighting freshwater aquariums and are cool white (blue) in color.
-Some report that the blue color may not be suitable for coral growth as the light appears to be slightly more stimulating to them than with lower color temperatures.
+Some report that the blue color may not be suitable for coral growth as the light appears to be slightly more stimulating than lower color temperatures.

 7000K: Also referred to as cool white, this color temperature is by far the most popular color for freshwater planted aquarium usage.
 With a color temperature that is bright white in appearance, these LED lights are an excellent choice.